SIR Dragon – March 19, 2026 – 1200pm

 SIR, The Cost!

 A site inspection is a costly affair for the individual.
-The person visiting a site spends time and gas getting there.
-Once at a site, it takes years of experience and tools to make the visit worthwhile.
+The person visiting a site spends time and gas getting there, not counting the time it has taken to gain the experience the person brings to the site.
 At home, the individual still needs to write their report and upload photos.
-Using Google Forms and clunky image management makes this burdensome.

 When SAPAA receives a report, it currently takes 30-60 minutes to process the information.
 This includes transferring the data across multiple systems, managing images, and following up on any inquiries.